CoquiCoders/beta-book/more_user_testing_and_validation_phase/the_new_name.md

 # Branding

-Together with the change in the layout we decided to change the name of the application.
+When we were making the changes for the trip back and to gather final validations, we knew it was time to choose a name.
+We had been using temporary names that worked (BizWallet) but none of us ever meant them to be permanent.

+Here's a story about how we arrived at a name we all loved:

-What's in a name?
-The story behind **PrimerPeso**
+# What's in a name?
+The story behind **PrimerPeso:**

-Naming things is hard.
+### Naming things is hard.

 Giving a name to the project you’ve been working hard on all year carries extra weight.